ahsalx/Born2beroot/README.md

 ## 🤖 AI Usage

 AI tools were used to help me understand concepts such as firewalls, UFW, and Linux security mechanisms.

-All configurations and decisions were implemented and understood by me.

----

-✅ **Project Status:** Ready for evaluation
-🎓 **School:** 42